mitre/docs-mitre-inspec/templates/baseline_readme.md

 # Name of the specific database being evaluated within the MSSQL DB Server
 db_name: 'master'
 ```
+The following environment variables must also be set in order for the profile to run correctly.

 Windows
 ```
 $ setx VARIABLE_NAME=value